mengelhard/mmci_applied_ds/model_evaluation.md

 - What are the predictors?
 - What is (are) the predicted outcome(s)?
 - Where or how were the data collected, and over what period of time?
+If multiple datasets were used, please answer this question for each one.
 - Were the data filtered in any way, and if so, how (e.g. inclusion/exclusion, outlier removal)?
-- What preprocessing steps were completed (e.g. feature extraction, standardization)?
+- What preprocessing or data augmentation steps were completed (e.g. feature extraction, standardization)?

 ### Model Development